zapier/zapier-platform-cli/README-source.md

 ### Manual HTTP Requests

 When you need to do custom processing of the response, or need to process non-JSON responses, you can make manual HTTP requests.
-This approach does not perform any magic - no `{{curly}}` replacement, no status code checking, no automatic JSON parsing.
+This approach does not perform any magic - no status code checking, no automatic JSON parsing.
 Use this method when you need more control.
+Manual requests do perform lazy `{{curly}}` replacement.

 To make a manual HTTP request, use the `request` method of the `z` object: